jboss-container-images/amq-online-images/README.md

 # Re-generating templates

-The script regenerate-templates.sh is responsible for the regenerating the contents of the `./templates` directory given an EnMasse git repository url.
+The script regenerate-templates.sh is responsible for regenerating the contents of the `./templates` directory given an EnMasse git repository url.

     ./regenerate-templates.sh [--tag <tag>] [--keep-work-dir] [--help] <EnMasse git repository url>